-- 2. The proposed maximum depth of extraction is indicated by the spot elevations shown on the plan view.
+- 1. The extraction sequence is outlined on drawing 3 of 6. - 2.
+The proposed maximum depth of extraction is indicated by the spot elevations shown on the plan view.
 Extraction shall proceed to a maximum depth of approximately 42 m below ground surface (ranging in elevation from 141 masl in the southwest to 149 masl in the northeast portions of the site), corresponding to the geologic base of the Gasport dolostone of the Lockport Group. - 3.
 For the "Watercourse Realignment Transition Area", the maximum depth of extraction is approximately 1 metre (down to an elevation of 174 masl) and any extraction in the "Watercourse Realignment Transition Area" shall be completed as part of site preparation (construction of compensatory ponds).
 No drilling or blasting shall be permitted in the "Watercourse Realignment Transition Area". - 4.
-Internal haul road locations shall vary as extraction progresses and will be located on the quarry floor with the exception of at grade crossings.

-5. Blasted aggregate will be transported back to the mobile crusher plant and processing area on the quarry floor for

-- processing and shipping.
-6. An office/scale house and weigh scale will be established on site.
+Internal haul road locations shall vary as extraction progresses and will be located on the quarry floor with the exception of at grade crossings. - 5.
+Blasted aggregate will be transported back to the mobile crusher plant and processing area on the quarry floor for processing and shipping. - 6.
+An office/scale house and weigh scale will be established on site.
 A maintenance shop and shed(s) may be constructed on site.
 Portable office/storage trailers and structures associated with fuel storage may be brought onto the site for temporary periods for uses associated with quarry activity.
+All structures shall remain 30 metres from the licence boundary / Trans Canada Pipelines easement or 90 metres from the licence boundary if the boundary abuts land that is used for residential purposes or is restricted to residential use by the Zoning By-law at the time the licence is issued.

-All structures shall remain 30 metres - Aggregate stockpiles (including recyclable material) shall be located within the limits of extraction and remain a minimum of 30 metres from the licence boundaries (except where the licence boundaries abut Upper's Lane and the unopened road allowance - See Section N Variations from Control and Operation Standards on this drawing) and 90 metres from a property with a residential use.
+7. Aggregate stockpiles (including recyclable material) shall be located within the limits of extraction and remain a minimum of 30 metres from the licence boundaries (except where the licence boundaries abut Upper's Lane and the unopened road allowance - See Section N Variations from Control and Operation Standards on this drawing) and 90 metres from a property with a residential use.